What is a Bayonet Charge? A Deep Dive into History's Most Brutal Close-Quarters Combat

 -

 Were there any famous bayonet charges?
 History is filled with famous bayonet charges, some resulting in spectacular victories, others in devastating losses.
 Charges at battles such as Rorke's Drift (though a defensive action) and the Battle of the Somme (where they proved largely futile) are examples.
-Many lesser-known charges also played pivotal roles in smaller conflicts.
+Many lesser-known charges also played critical roles in smaller conflicts.

 -